wp-plugins/mailchimp-for-wp/readme.txt

 **MailChimp for WordPress, at a glance..**

 - Simple.
 All you need is your MailChimp API key.
 - Customizable.
-Have the form fields generated for you or write your own HTML.
+Have the form fields generated for you or use your own mark-up.
 - Beautiful.
-Choose one of the default form themes or write your own CSS.
+Choose one of the default form themes or use your own styles.
 - Developer friendly.

 [Installation](http://wordpress.org/plugins/mailchimp-for-wp/installation/) | [Frequently Asked Questions](http://wordpress.org/plugins/mailchimp-for-wp/faq/) | [Screenshots](http://wordpress.org/plugins/mailchimp-for-wp/screenshots/)